-NOTE: Interpreters provided by the DDS do not have to sign the SSA-795.
-Also, a second SSA-795 is only necessary if the individual’s own interpreter is different from the interpreter previously used at the FO.
+NOTE: Interpreters that SSA or DDS provides do not have to sign a SSA-795.
+In addition, a second SSA-795 is only necessary if the individual’s own interpreter is different from the interpreter previously used at the FO.

-Take the following actions when the DDS conducts a disability interview by telephone with a qualified interpreter.
+Take the following actions when the DDS conducts claimant contact by telephone with a qualified interpreter.

-Conduct the telephone interview with the TIS acting as the interpreter; or
+Conduct the claimant contact with the TIS acting as the interpreter; or

-If the DDS does not subscribe to the TIS, obtain a qualified interpreter before calling the individual.
+If the DDS is not authorized to use the TIS, obtain a qualified interpreter before calling the individual.

-Take the following actions when the DDS conducts a disability interview by telephone with the individual’s own interpreter and a qualified interpreter source is not readily available:
+Take the following actions when the DDS conducts claimant contact by telephone with the individual’s own interpreter and a qualified interpreter source is not readily available:

 Explain the LEP policy and procedures as outlined in this subsection, including the need for a signed SSA-795;

-Terminate the disability interview if the interpreter states that he/she will not sign the SSA-795 and follow the procedures in DI 23040.001I.3.; or
+Terminate the claimant contact if the interpreter states that he or she will not sign the SSA-795 and follow the procedures in DI 23040.001I.3; or

-Continue the disability interview and proceed without the signed SSA-795 if the interpreter agrees to sign the SSA-795;
+Continue the claimant contact and proceed without the signed SSA-795 if the interpreter agrees to sign the SSA-795;

-Mail the SSA-795 to the interpreter's address and the applicable disability forms/materials to the individual’s address; or
+Mail the SSA-795 to the interpreter's address and the applicable disability forms or materials to the individual’s address; or

-Mail the SSA-795 with any applicable disability forms/materials if the interpreter and the individual have the same address.
+Mail the SSA-795 with any applicable disability forms or materials if the interpreter and the individual have the same address.

-Do not make a final determination to allow, deny, continue, or terminate the disability until the interpreter’s signed SSA-795 is returned.
+Do not make a final determination until the interpreter returns the signed SSA-795.

-Take the following actions when attempts to obtain the interpreter's signed SSA-795 fail:
+Take the following actions when attempts to obtain the interpreter's signed SSA-795 are unsuccessful:

-Notify the FO, if appropriate, that the individual is being re-interviewed or examined with a second interpreter; and
+Notify the FO, if appropriate, that the claimant contact or CE is being repeated with a second interpreter; and

-Re-interview or examine the individual with a second interpreter to verify the information obtained at the prior disability interview or CE.
+Reschedule the individual with a second interpreter to verify the information obtained at the prior contact or CE.

-The DE or other DDS staff member should take the following actions when it appears the interpreter:
+The DE or other DDS staff member must take the following actions when it appears the interpreter:

 Is not acting in the individual’s best interest; or